Fellows Initiative Natural Sciences (FINS)

 The NV faculty appreciates that applications for MSCA fellowships are highly competitive and sometimes even an outstanding candidate may not be successful with an application.
 Therefore the faculty board has decided to support the FINS initiative with a postdoctoral position fully funded for two years.
 This position will be awarded to the applicant with the highest score for the MSCA application submitted that is not funded by the European Union.

 Applications have to be submitted via the application tool on this website.
 Each applicant needs have already published (at least) one manuscript as first author in a peer-reviewed journal.
 The application has to contain names/contact details of three academic referees, an up to date CV (including publication list) and a research outline document (up to 2 pages), which describes briefly possible research activities the applicant would want to pursue at the NV faculty.
 This outline should be developed in collaboration with one of the academics involved in the FINS initiative (listed on this website) to ensure that there is sufficient overlap of research interests between the applicant and a possible academic mentor / supervisor at NV faculty.
 The applicant should also contact the academic referees and ensure that they are willing to provide the reference when requested by email.

-Important: you can only apply if you have NOT resided or carried out your main activity (work, studies, etc) in Norway for more than 12 months in the 3 years before September 2017.
+- You can only apply if you have NOT resided or carried out your main activity (work, studies, etc) in Norway for more than 12 months in the 3 years before September 2018.
 Compulsory national service and/or short stays such as holidays are not taken into account.

 Deadline for application is Friday, 13th of April 2018